Martin20494/Grid_Orientation/README.md

 - [other_files](https://github.com/Martin20494/Grid_Orientation/tree/main/other_files): Including data and scripts sub-folders used to store all results from this project, figures for manuscript, and data sources.

 ## Acknowledgement
-This project is part of the NIWA-led national flood hazard assessment programme, ["Reducing flood inundation hazard and risk across Aotearoa - New Zealand"](https://niwa.co.nz/hazards/ma-te-haumaru-o-nga-puna-wai-o-rakaihautu-ka-ora-mo-ake-tonu-increasing-flood), funded by the Ministry for Business, Innovation and Employment (MBIE) Endeavour Programme.
+This project is part of the NIWA-led national programme, ["Reducing flood inundation hazard and risk across Aotearoa - New Zealand"](https://niwa.co.nz/hazards/ma-te-haumaru-o-nga-puna-wai-o-rakaihautu-ka-ora-mo-ake-tonu-increasing-flood), funded by the Ministry for Business, Innovation and Employment (MBIE) Endeavour Programme.
 A PhD scholarship was provided from this programme to Martin Nguyen.
 The LISFLOOD-FP flood model was developed at the University of Bristol and is available [here](https://www.seamlesswave.com/LISFLOOD8.0).

 ## Contacts